-Thirteen companies provided information regarding inferred segments and six companies chose not to provide this data, despite the fact that the privacy policy mentions that segments are inferred.
-Nine companies provided demographic information they inferred from the users' online profiles we analyzed.
-If the companies provided access to demographic information, most of them shared the user's location(s) or the inferred age.
-In general, users do not think that companies trying to learn their age is a severe privacy problem [41].
+shared the user's location(s) or the inferred age.
+In general, users do not think that companies trying to learn their age is a severe privacy problem [34].
 Two companies provided health-related information (e. g., Health & Fitness > Diets & Nutrition).
 No company provided racial information, which is in line with most privacy policies stating such information is not inferred.

 While most companies state in their privacy policy that they track users around the web, we only found six companies that list the websites on which they tracked the user.
-Google only provided the visits to websites the company controls (e. g., YouTube), while it is known that they track users across tons of sites [20].
+Google only provided the visits to websites the company controls (e. g., YouTube), while it is known that they track users across tons of sites [17].

 Legal Requirements.
-Two researchers-both with a strong understanding of the online ad ecosystem-were assigned the task to classify if companies disclose "why" and "what" data is collected.
-The final inter-rater agreement for classification shows substantial agreement (Cohen's $\kappa=0.77$ for "why" and $\kappa=0.74$ for "what" data is collected; agreement > 90 % for both categories).
-In the rare cases of discrepancies, a third person with a similar background was consulted to resolve such cases.
-We found that five companies do not disclose why and five companies do not disclose what they collect data.
-It is worth noting that some companies only vaguely explain why they collect data (e. g., <Company Name> "advertising technology allows Business Partners to target advertisements to users [...]") or how this is actually implemented.
-In three cases neither why nor what data is collected is given.
+Two researchers-both with a strong understanding of the online ad ecosystem-were assigned the task to classify if companies disclose "why" and "how" data is collected.
+The final inter-rater agreement for classification shows substantial agreement (Cohen's $\kappa=0.77$ for "why" and $\kappa=0.74$ for "how" data is collected; agreement > 90 % for both categories).
+We found that five companies do not disclose why and five companies do not disclose how they collect data.
+It is worth noticing that some companies only vaguely explain why they collect data (e. g., <Company Name> "advertising technology allows Business Partners to target advertisements to users [...]") or how this is actually implemented.
+In three cases neither why nor how data is collected is given.

 We computed the Flesch-Kincaid grade for all privacy policies.
 The score suggests that on average users need 12.58 (with SD 1.21) years of education (senior high school student in the US).
-Data provided by the U.S. Census Bureau shows that 12 % of all adult US citizens did not obtain a high school diploma [54].
+Data provided by the U.S. Census Bureau shows that 12 % of all adult US citizens did not obtain a high school diploma [12].